divyagautam001/meeting-assistant/README.md

 ----
 ### Features -
 1. Book a new meeting
-2. Given the calendar of 2 employees as input, find out the free slots where a meeting of a fixed duration (say half an hour) can be scheduled
+2. Given the calendar of 2 employees as input, find out the free slots(max 10) where a meeting of a fixed duration can be scheduled (max duration 480 mins)
 3. Given a meeting request, find out all participants have meeting conflicts
 ---
 ### API Endpoints -